jiayuchann/jiayuchann.github.io/_posts/2024-06-30-Agent-Tesla-AutoIt-Unpack.md

 ![image](https://github.com/jiayuchann/jiayuchann.github.io/assets/58498244/3540a72a-7678-4a6b-b193-71903a33108a)

-After resolving the functions and creating structs, looks like it just opens the `renowner` file in the Temp directory.
+After resolving the functions and creating structs, it opens the `renowner` file in the Temp directory.

 ![image](https://github.com/jiayuchann/jiayuchann.github.io/assets/58498244/1e4c66c6-c7bc-4409-90ae-1e20e0a923a5)

 The file contents are read into buffer `v14`, and passed into `sub_22E0` with a key.

-`sub_22E0` just looks like a simple XOR decryption loop.
+`sub_22E0` is just a simple XOR decryption loop.

 ![image](https://github.com/jiayuchann/jiayuchann.github.io/assets/58498244/9a8b5f66-ba10-4989-8e4d-1b91249c32ef)